 LOW BACK PAIN affects ONE in THREE of us.
 Back pain isn’t normal.
 What can we do about it?
-Keep reading for the common causes of back pain and what’s osteopathy exactly?
+Keep reading for common causes of back pain.

 Osteopathy can include a spectrum of treatment techniques.
-Treatment techniques will vary from osteopath to osteopath, depending on their special interests.
+Treatment techniques vary from osteopath to osteopath.
+Techniques are depending on the osteopath’s special interests.

 Osteopathy is a type of physical therapy.
 Safety is first and foremost.
 Care is taken to optimise function and restore mobility.
-This can help REDUCE PAIN intensity and prevent further injury, which can be debilitating.
+This can help REDUCE PAIN intensity.
+Also, it’s to prevent further injury, which can be debilitating.

 What’s the result of physical therapy?